chris10davies/MSDS696-Data-Science-Practicum/README.md

 ###  Supervised Learning - Classification

 Using the better performing click dataset, I ran classification models with a new target, final result (pass/fail).
+This was not part of the original scope of the project, but not getting great results with the regression models prompted me to delve into classification modeling.

 **Model Result Measures**